keenlabs/KeenClient-Python/README.rst

 Setting a write key is required for publishing events.
 Setting a read key is required for running queries.
 The recommended way to set this configuration information is via the environment.
 The keys you can set are `KEEN_PROJECT_ID`, `KEEN_WRITE_KEY`, `KEEN_READ_KEY`, and `KEEN_MASTER_KEY`.
-As per the Principle of Least Privilege, it's recommended that you not use the master_key if not necessary.
+As per the `Principle of Least Privilege <https://en.wikipedia.org/wiki/Principle_of_least_privilege>`_, it's recommended that you not use the master_key if not necessary.
 This SDK will expect and use the precise key for a given operation, and throw an exception in cases of misuse.